Expose Integration Flow Endpoint as API and Test the Flow

 clientsecret(from the service key generated in Step 1) to a token service (the URL of the token service is also contained in the service key definition).
 The token service provides an access token to the API client.
 In a subsequent call, the API client calls the integration flow endpoint providing the access token.
 If the access token is valid, the API client is authorized to call the integration flow.

-Search for the package Connect to SAP Business Technology Platform Services.
-Choose the package.
+Search for the package Connect to SAP Business Technology Platform Services and select it.

 Navigate to Artifacts tab.